JuanVqz/macvim-theme/README.md

 # MacVim Theme

-A VS Code theme inspired by MacVim's classic dark color scheme.
-This theme provides a comfortable dark environment for coding with syntax highlighting that closely matches the MacVim editor.
+A VS Code theme inspired by MacVim's classic color scheme.
+This theme provides both dark and light versions with syntax highlighting that closely matches the MacVim editor.

+This theme is based on the `macvim.vim` colorscheme used in the MacVim distribution, ensuring an authentic MacVim experience in VS Code.

 ## Features

+- Dark and light theme variants
-- Dark theme optimized for long coding sessions
+- Optimized for long coding sessions
 - Syntax highlighting for popular programming languages
 - MacVim-inspired color palette
 - Easy on the eyes with good contrast